-In \cite{BT} the authors proposed certain $\SL2C$ action in the form of \eqref{eq:SLAction} to write down explicitly the effect of the primitive form change on the Frobenius manifold potential.
+In \cite{BT} the authors proposed particular $\SLC$ action on the space of $3$--dimensional Frobenius manifold as in Example~1 above to write down explicitly the effect of the primitive form change on the Frobenius manifold potential.
 However this action is written in a completely different form comparing to the formula of Milanov--Ruan and was not extended to the total ancestor potential.

-Using Theorem \ref{th:FrobeniusManifold} we show that the two approaches agree.
+In this paper we show that the two approaches agree by developing $\SLC$--action and its Givental's analog in the general setting (see Theorem~\ref{theorem: MR-BT equivalence}). \end{example}

-\begin{theorem*}[Theorem~\ref{theorem: MR-BT equivalence}] Let $F$ be the Frobenius manifold potential of a simple elliptic singularity $W(\bx)$.
-Then the formula of Milanov--Ruan connecting the total ancestor potentials of $W(\bx)$ with two different primitive forms is equivalent to the $\SL2C$ action on $F$ given by formula \eqref{eq:SLAction}. \end{theorem*}

-This theorem allows one to use the quasi--modularity of the total ancestor potential of a simple--elliptic singularity and certain mirror symmetry theorem to compute explicitly the genus zero Gromov--Witten potentials of the orbifolds $\PP^1_{3,3,3}$, $\PP^1_{4,4,2}$ and $\PP^1_{6,3,2}$.
-The first one was already computed ba Sakate and Takahashi in \cite{ST}, while the explicit expression for the other two is new.